nerves-project/nerves_system_rpi0/README.md

 Zero will appear as a composite ethernet and serial device.

-When a peripheral is plugged into the OTG port, the Pi Zero will act as USB host, with somewhat reduced performace vs the `dwc_otg` driver used in other base systems like the official `nerves_system_rpi`.
+When a peripheral is plugged into the OTG port, the Pi Zero will act as USB host, with somewhat reduced performance due to the `dwc_otg` driver used in other base systems like the official `nerves_system_rpi`.

 ## Supported WiFi devices